11nonali23/Advanced-Workout-Clock/README.md

 The interval timer uses the **Shared Preferences** of the phone in order not to lose the timings already done.

-Every part of the application uses **MVP pattern** in order the seprate the development.
+Every part of the application uses **MVP pattern** in order the separate the development.
 This make every part testable and highly flexible: a programmer can implement the database ingoring the other components.
 Every component of the pattern implements the interface defined in the contract package.

 Since I attach a presenter to a fragment, the **presenter need to be almost stateless** beacuse they are on different layers of architecture and lifecycle.